-At times you may wish to override the status of a given service on your dashboard.
-For example, if a service is having an outage that doesn't affect you and your team, you might not want that warning published on your public dashboard.
+At times you may wish to override the status of a given service on your board.
+For example, if a service is having an outage that doesn't affect you and your team, you might not want that warning published on your public board.

 To override a status - follow the next steps:

 2. Click on the 3 dots next to a service, select Override Status.

 3. You'll be taken to a page where you can change the current status and optionally the current message.
 In the example below, we've changed the status from WARN to UP and removed the message.

 4. You are also given two options: Lock it or leave it Unlocked.